ferrats-fr/ferrats-fr.github.io/_pages/upstairs.md

 {% include toc %}

 The upstairs gite has an independent entrance and can accomodate 5 people.
-It has a large living area with chimney insert and an open kitchen, a total surface area of 75m2.
+It has a large living area with wood burning stove and an open kitchen, a total surface area of 75m2.

 ## Gallery